JamBashir/python-fire/README.md

 functions, classes, modules, objects, dictionaries, lists, tuples, etc.
 They all work!

-Here's an example of calling Fire on a function.
+Here is an example of calling Fire on a function.

 ```python
 import fire